The Origin of Nike’s Jumpman Logo aka The $5.2 Billion Michael Jordan Image

 Follow @David Astramskas

 The story behind that Jordan photo is also interesting.
 The design team in charge of creating the Jordan brand was led by Peter Moore.
-Peter came across a photo of Jordan in “Life” Magazine showing him wearing his Olympic jumpsuit and soaring towards a rim.
+Peter came across a photo of Jordan in “Life” Magazine showing him wearing his Olympic jumpsuit and soaring towards a rim with a pair of New Balance shoes on his feet.
 Since they couldn’t use the image, they decided to recreate the moment on a studio set with Jordan wearing his Bulls colors.
 One of the pictures captured was Jordan doing a ballet move, not a dunk.
 That graceful picture was not only worth a thousand words but eventually billions of dollars.

 The sneakers weren’t so popular with consumers either.
 The original Jordans were a hard sell at $65 and ended up on clearance racks for as low as $20 (if only time machines existed).